seberg/numpy/doc/neps/nep-0033-extensible-dtypes.rst

 be defined as part of the datatype but rather in a seperate (generalized) ufunc.

-A further issue with the current implementation is that instead of working like Python methods, most of these functions are not provided with an instance of the dtype when called, but instead of the array.
+A further issue with the current implementation is that unlike methods they are not passed an instance of the dtype when called – thus behaving more like static methods.
+Instead in many cases the array which is being operated on is passed.
-However, generally the array passed in is solely used to extract the datatype again.
+This array is typically only used to extract the datatype again..
-**We believe that it is sufficient for backward compatibility if the original array is not passed in, but instead the passed in object only supports the extraction of the datatype.**
+*We believe that it is sufficient for backward compatibility if the original array is not passed in, but instead the passed in object only supports the extraction of the datatype.* In many cases alignment information of the array may be important and set as well.
+These may be passed in explicitly in the future where necessary.
+Aside from the decision that it is acceptable to not include the full original array object this is not part of this NEP, it should be noted that some casting methods already use a similar simplification.

 NumPy Scalars and Type Hierarchy